jelu/lim-plugin-zonalizer/README.md

 A result object which is taken unprocessed from Zonemaster, description here may vary depending on the version of Zonemaster you are running.

+This documentation corresponds to version 1.0.7 of Zonemaster.

 ```
 {
   "_id": integer,